kimihub/muletter-cli/README.md

 # µLetter
-**MuLetter** is a Command Line Interface newsletter for small mailing list
+**MuLetter** is a Command Line Interface newsletter for SMTP server

 ## Requirements